 In Googly French, that's a nearfield monitor.
 Today it's a 15cm/6" two-way with ultra-light polymer dome tweeter in an ellipsoidal Delrin horn.
 Proprietary to designer Alain Pratali, the very same tweeter also features in his M1, M3 and M Zero Junior.

 The mid/woofer becomes AudioTechnology's polypropylene C-Quenze 15H 520613SD.
 Its elite Danish driver tech is driven also by the likes of Crystal Cable's most dear Arabesque Mini/Minissimo monitors.
 Good company.

 Box dimensions are 22x28x44cm WxDxH, weight is 12kg, bandwidth 44Hz-19kHz, sensitivity 89dB.

-The 3.3kHz crossover sports Rike and Milflex parts with solid-core hookup wiring and WBT terminals.
+The 3.3kHz crossover already sported premium Rike and Milflex parts with solid-core hookup wiring and WBT terminals before being upgraded even further, details about which anon.
 The front-firing slot port is an intrinsic part of the enclosure so not your usual plastic or metal pipe sticking out inward.
 Unlike the Finnish birch ply used in the M3 monitor, "this isn't generic MDF but ultra high-pressure laminate that's super hard to the core and water repellent."

 The Elysian fields.
 So far yet so near.